hotosm/tm-admin/docs/dataexchange.md

 Some fields need to be in any data packet that is intended for database queries, since the there needs to be a way to refer to an existing record, if it exists.
+While it is possible to identify remote database records by comparing multiple columns, to keep things simple, it is prefered to use the name or location.

 ### Project Data